mindsdb/mindsdb/mindsdb/integrations/handlers/notion_handler/README.md

 SELECT * FROM notion_test.pages where page_id='<your-page-id>';
 ```

+NOTE: In order to fetch a page from notion, mindsdb will require the page_id.

 > To get the page_id, copy the URL and select the id comming after the `title` of the page and the `-` .
 >
 > Example: